Graduate Catalog 2026-2027

 3

 A grade of B or better is required in both sections of CNS 596 to meet graduation requirements.
-Counseling students must also attend the Practicum and Internship Orientation that is held in the spring prior to the fall of enrollment.
-Students should see the website for details and make arrangements to attend.

 All students must pass a final comprehensive examination.
 Comprehensive examinations are given in the fall, spring, and summer semesters.
 Students must meet the criteria established by the College of Education and Behavioral Sciences in order to be eligible to take the comprehensive examination.
 The comprehensive exam policy and application may be found at www.edu/csa/sc/comp_exam.